Reesem89/MonteCarlo/docs/getting_started.rst

 :math:`\left<A\right> = \frac{\displaystyle\sum_\alpha e^{-E'(\alpha)/T}A(\alpha)}{\displaystyle\sum_\alpha e^{-E'(\alpha)/T}}`

 We could choose to randomly `sample` from this full set of configurations, but this will not converge quickly.
+By randomly sampling, we simply mean to pick a configuration, :math:`\alpha`, at random, where all configurations have equal probability of being selected.
+However, what if we *knew* a priori what the equilibrium probability distribution was?
+Then we could select configurations not randomly, but rather where a given configurations probability of being selected was proportional to its equilibrium population, :math:`\frac{1}{Z}e^{-E(\alpha)/T}`.
+If each configuration had the thermodynamic probability of being sampled, then our average value would reduce to a simple arithmetic average over the samples:

+:math:`\displaystyle \left<A\right> = \frac{1}{M} \sum_\alpha A(\alpha)`.

+How can we carry out this fancy, biased sampling? - Markov process!
+We will *walk* randomly through configuration space.
+Each configuration that we visit we will compute properties that contribute to our average values.
+From each we visit, we will consider a new randomly chosen configuration and decide whether or not to visit that new configuration.
+The rules we use to determine whether or not to visit a new configuration will be chosen to guarantee that the number of times we visit a configuration is exactly proportional to the equilibrium population of that configuration!

+The choice to visit a new configuration will be made probabilistically.
+Assume we are currently visiting configuration :math:`\alpha`.
+We select configuration :math:`\beta` at random, and want to decide whether or not to visit :math:`beta`.
+If the :math:`\beta` is lower in energy than :math:`\alpha`, then we will visit the new configuration with 100% probability, :math:`W(\alpha\rightarrow\beta)=1`.
+If the :math:`\beta` is *higher* in energy, then we will visit the new configuration with a probability given by,

+:math:`W(\alpha\rightarrow\beta)=e^{-\left(E(\beta)-E(\alpha)\right)/T}`.

+This seems simple, but it's quite powerful!
+We want to use this to make our simulations much faster, at the cost of some statistical noise.

+#.
+Initialize configuration, :math:`\alpha`
+#.
+Loop over Monte Carlo steps

+        #.
+Loop over sites, `i`

+                #.
+Propose new configuration, :math:`\beta`, by flipping site, `i`.
+                #.
+Compute flipping probability, :math:`W(\alpha\rightarrow\beta)`.
+If a randomly chosen number between 0 and 1 is less than :math:`W(\alpha\rightarrow\beta)`, then visit :math:`\beta`
+                #.
+Update :math:`\alpha` to :math:`\beta`

+        #.
+Update average values with updated :math:`\alpha`

 Examples
 -----------